Thousands of Resources, Ready to help.

 APPLICATIONS ARE NOW OPEN!
 Applications will be accepted via the submission portal located on this page until 5:00 p.m.
 June 8, 2026.
 Late submissions will not be considered.

-An optional informational webinar will be held on April 29, 2026.
-The recording will be made available on this page afterward for those unable to participate.
-You can access the webinar link here.
+An optional informational webinar was held on April 29, 2026.
+The recording is avaiable on this page.

 All questions regarding the program should be directed to Alan Higgins, Grants Manager, at [email protected].